Lodges and Glamping

 Mount St. Helens with Kids

-The Johnston Ridge Observatory is a must for school-age kids with geologic exhibits and live seismographs.
-The visitor center offers two different films, perfect for school-age kids.
-Though the movies might be intense for preschoolers and too loud for babies.
+The Johnston Ridge Observatory is a must for school-age kids.
+It has geologic exhibits and live seismographs.
+The visitor center offers two different films, perfect for school-age kids, though the movies might be intense for preschoolers and too loud for babies.

-During our visit to Mount St. Helens National Volcanic Monument, my kids attended a Junior Ranger program that explained the eruption in a way kids can understand.
-The program took less than an hour and parents are welcome to stay or explore the monument on their own.
+During our visit to Mount St. Helens National Volcanic Monument, my kids attended a Junior Ranger program that explained the eruption in a way kids could understand.
+The program took less than an hour and parents are welcome to stay or explore the monument independently.

 Weekend Itinerary for Olympic National Park